HassanAbdelrahman/Bayesian-Collective-Reserving-Simulation/README.md

    An aggregate paid-loss Chain Ladder fitted to an accident-period by total development-period triangle.

-The purpose of the Baseline Bayesian model is to provide a reduced Bayesian benchmark with the same general count machinery but substantially less payment structure.
-The Paid Chain Ladder provides a conventional aggregate reserving benchmark.
+The Baseline Bayesian model is a reduced Bayesian benchmark with the same general count machinery but substantially less payment structure.
+Paid Chain Ladder provides a conventional aggregate reserving benchmark.

-## Simulation Design
+# Simulation Design

-### Indexing and valuation structure
+## Indexing and valuation structure

 Each synthetic portfolio contains: